Kirk West: A Life in Focus, Behind the Lens and Behind the Scenes

 GABBA grew out of the spirit that Les Brers cultivated—connection, curiosity, and reverence for a band that, at the time, wasn’t even sure it had a future.
 Kirk’s devotion to preserving the sound and the story gave fans a new way to belong to something deeper than a greatest hits list.

-Clearly, the early ABB—and even Capricorn Records—didn’t have an archive plan.
+Clearly, the early ABB—and even newly formed Capricorn Records—didn’t have an archive plan.
 But they had Kirk.
-And before that, they had Willie Perkins, the ABB’s tour manager in the 1970s, who was already collecting memorabilia on the road.
+And before that, they had Willie Perkins, the ABB’s tour manager in the early 70s, who was already collecting memorabilia on the road.
 Willie even published a book of ABB artifacts years later, crediting Kirk with contributing several rare items and photographs: The Allman Brothers Band Classic Memorabilia 1969-1976, co-authored by Jack Weston and with an introduction by Galadrielle Allman, Duane Allman’s youngest daughter.

 Thanks to Kirk’s foresight and relentless work, Les Brers became the connective tissue between the band and its most loyal fans.
 You could even say it laid the groundwork for Hittin’ the Note, the beloved fan magazine Kirk and Kirsten began publishing while living in The Big House—a kind of living scrapbook of ABB history in real time… and running for 24 years.